Independence equivalence classes of paths: Final result

-Examining the table of candidate connected graphs $G_i$ and the factorisation of paths and cycles in Propositions~\ref{prop:cyclicfactor} and~\ref{prop:pathfactor}, we find that for $m$ in Case~1, the only possible graphs for $G_i$ are paths $P_{n^\prime-2}$, where $n^\prime = 2^{t^\prime}m$ for some $0\leq t^\prime < t$.
+Examining the table of candidate connected graphs $G_i$ and the factorisation of paths and cycle graphs in Propositions~\ref{prop:cyclicfactor} and~\ref{prop:pathfactor}, we find that for $m$ in Case~1, the only possible graphs for $G_i$ are paths $P_{2^{t^\prime}m-2}$ for some $0\leq t^\prime < t$.

-The remaining factors of $I(G,x)$ that are not factors of $I(P_{n^\prime-2},x)$ are of the form $f_{2^j r}(x)$, where $t^\prime \leq j \leq t-1$ and $r\vert m$.
+The remaining factors of $I(G,x)$ that are not factors of $I(P_{2^{t^\prime}m-2},x)$ are of the form $f_{2^j r}(x)$, where $t^\prime \leq j \leq t-1$ and $r\vert m$.